OpenSPP/documentation/docs/user_guide/managing_social_protection_programs.md

-# Managing Social Protection Programs
+# Managing social protection Programs

 `Programs` and `Cycles` are at the heart of OpenSPP.